Nthompson096/win95-qemu-scripts/README.md

 # Upgrading windows 95 to windows 98

 This is pretty easy; after installing windows 95 to 98 you would just have to run the installer and it will ask if you'd want to upgrade from 95 to 98, it will then create a SE key and print one out for you inside the terminal.
 As before; do not create a bootdisk.
+If asked about a win98 startup disk; hit cancel.

 # Basic Troubleshooting